top of page

 Our approach to reading music

-Reading music is notoriously one of the most difficult areas to manage when it comes to learning a musical instrument, especially the piano.
+Reading music (ages 6+) is notoriously one of the most difficult areas to manage when it comes to learning a musical instrument, especially the piano.
 Indeed, it can even be responsible for students giving up all together.
 We believe in scaffolds learning, using clear steps, and ensuring that each step is secure before moving onto the next.

 In the Little Keynotes and Storyteller programs, the first step is actually to ensure that other key concepts are secure; such as note names, where these notes are on the piano, finger numbers, and basic rhythms.
 While this learning is taking place, we help students to understand the concept of reading music WITHOUT having to rely on it to play and progress.
 We do this by presenting a "pre-reader" staff that will continue to look familiar as they learn to read music; in other words, there is nothing they will have to "unlearn" as they progress in their musical learning.